 How Does the KAMRA® Inlay Work?

 The KAMRA® Inlay lens is surgically implanted into only one eye.
 The opening in the center of the KAMRA inlay works to focus light on the retina, giving you near and intermediate vision while maintaining your distance vision.

 The patient will receive numbing drops prior to the KAMRA® surgery, and will be awake during the procedure.
 The patient will also be given medicine to help them relax.
 The surgeon will use a femtosecond laser to create a pocket in the surface of the cornea.
 Once the corneal “pocket” is created, the KAMRA® inlay will be centered along your visual pathway.
 Once the KAMRA® inlay has been placed, the cornea will heal naturally, requiring no stitches.
 Once the KAMRA® Inlay is placed, it adheres to the interior of the cornea and will not be able to move around.

 KAMRA® Inlay Side Effects and Recovery Time

 Recovery time with the KAMRA® Inlay surgery depends on each individual.
-Full recovery can take anywhere from a couple weeks to a month, and for some even longer.
-Side effects are generally mild, and are the same that you would experience with LASIK.
+Full recovery can take anywhere from a couple of weeks to a month, and for some even longer.
+Side effects are generally mild and are the same that you would experience with LASIK.
 Watery eyes, sensitivity to light, and the feeling of dry eyes are common and should soon subside.
-If your up close vision has been declining, or if you are tired of having to reach for your reading glasses to read a label, don’t wait!
+If your up-close vision has been declining, or if you are tired of having to reach for your reading glasses to read a label, don’t wait!
 Contact us at Cleveland Eye Clinic to schedule a consultation today.